mitchellkrogza/nginx-ultimate-bad-bot-blocker/_fail2ban_addon/README.md

 The Recidive Jail from Fail2Ban

-This custom filter and action for Fail2Ban will monitor your Nginx logs and perma-ban any IP address that has generated far too many 444 or 403 errors over a 1 week period and ban them for 1 day.
+This custom filter and action for Fail2Ban will monitor your Nginx logs and perma-ban any IP address that has generated far too many 444 or 403 errors over a 1-week period and ban them for 1 day.
 This works like a charm as an add-on for my Nginx Bad Bot Blocker which takes care of generating the 444 or 403 errors based on the extensive list of Bad Referers, Bots, Scrapers and IP addresses that it covers.
-This provides short block periods of one day which is enough to keep agressive bots from filling up your log files.
+This provides short block periods of one day which is enough to keep aggressive bots from filling up your log files.
 See - https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker for more info on the Nginx Bad Bot Blocker

 This custom action requires a custom jail in your jail.local file for Fail2Ban